Tag Archives: Self Realization

 Jane Austen’s Moral Universe and Karma

-This idea of equality of all beings was the basis of the Declaration of Independence, “…all men are created equal, endowed by their Creator with inalienable rights…” This conception is different from recent demands for ‘equality’ based on the body because it is futile to attempt to prove physical equality when the fact is that bodies are all different.
-Any mundane test you can devise will clearly show that we are, empirically, unequal in terms of intelligence, physical strength, artistic talents, mathematical ability, etc. Yet spiritually we are all equal and to practice yoga –and yoga means ‘to connect’– is to see everyone equally and this is the rational basis for being civilized towards others.
-My teacher writes about this ‘equal vision,’ called, samatvam in sanskrit, and the problem with the current social trend of ‘identity politics.’
+This idea of equality of all beings was the basis of the Declaration of Independence, “…all men are created equal, endowed by their Creator with inalienable rights…” This conception is different from recent demands for ‘equality’ based on the body.
+In fact it is futile and ludicrous to attempt to prove physical equality.
+Any mundane test you can devise will clearly show that we are, empirically, unequal in terms of intelligence, physical strength, artistic talents, mathematical ability, etc. Yet spiritually we are all equal.
+Yoga means ‘to connect’– is to see everyone equally and this is the rational basis for being civilized towards others.
+My teacher writes about this ‘equal vision,’ called, samatvam in sanskrit.
+This is the solution for the current, disastrous social trend of ‘identity politics.’

 “Samatvam, spiritual equality, requires and inspires true compassion, beyond the attachment and hatred that usually infect political and social causes.
 Such causes, based on duality, sew the seed of future hostility even as they address present conflict.”